-House Republicans Pass $1.5 Trillion Tax Overhaul; Senate Set To Vote Tuesday Night
+Senate Approves Landmark Tax Overhaul, Bill Returns To House

 The House passed the final version of Republicans' $1.5 trillion tax overhaul on Tuesday afternoon, by a vote of 227-203.

-Senate Republicans are now set to debate the bill and could vote Tuesday evening.
-That means that by the time many Americans go to bed on Tuesday, Congress may have passed Republicans' tax overhaul bill.

-The House vote fell largely along party lines.
+That vote fell largely along party lines.
 No Democrats voted in favor of the bill, as was the case when the House passed its initial version of the bill in November.
 Twelve House Republicans voted against the bill.

-The Senate bill also appears likely to be passed largely along party lines.
-No Democrats voted for the bill in either the House or Senate's initial votes, and the bill did not undergo any major changes in conference committee, where the differences between the House and Senate versions were reconciled.
+The Senate bill passed largely along party lines as well.
+No Democrats voted for the bill in either of the House or Senate's initial votes, and the bill did not undergo any major changes in conference committee, where the differences between the House and Senate versions were reconciled.

-Just before the vote, House Speaker Paul Ryan, R-Wis., spoke, casting the bill as a long-awaited conservative victory that would benefit American workers.
+Just before the House vote Tuesday, Speaker Paul Ryan, R-Wis., spoke, casting the bill as a long-awaited conservative victory that would benefit American workers.

 "My colleagues, this is a day I have looked forward to for a very long time," he said.
 "We are about to achieve some big things — things that the cynics have scoffed at for years, decades even."

-As he and other Republicans have done for months while promoting the plan, he likewise framed the bill as being beneficial to workers and families.
+As he and other Republicans have done for months while promoting the plan, he likewise framed the bill as beneficial to workers and families.

-"This is real relief for families out there living paycheck-to-paycheck, struggling to make ends meet," he later added.
+"This is real relief for families out there living paycheck to paycheck, struggling to make ends meet," he later added.

 However, House Minority Leader Nancy Pelosi, D-Calif., castigated Republicans for a bill that she said would particularly benefit the already-wealthy.